 The baseline of data broadcast policy for GeoKOMPSAT-2A is to disseminate all channels data of meteorological observations and to maintain L/HRIT broadcast corresponding to COMS five channels.
-This is dependent on the bandwidth of broadcast frequencies which will be determined after satellite system design review.
+This is dependent on the bandwidth of broadcast frequencies which will be determined afterward.